zacharyhays9/Comparator/README.md

 # Comparator
-Add two reports from either ALLEAP, iLLEAP, or both and then select "Compare results" to output an html report on your desktop
+Add two reports from either ALEAPP, iLEAPP, or both and then select "Compare results" to output an html report on your desktop